top of page

 What’s the main difference between task and project management?

 The main difference between task and project management is the level of detail and complexity.
-Project management involves more factors compared to task management.
+Project management involves more factors like budget allocation, structuring timelines and defining project objectives compared to task management.

 Do I need both tools for small creative teams?